dcac/dcac.github.io/_posts/features/2014-01-01-c-redmonds-top-films-of-2013.md

 image: c-redmonds-top-films-of-2013.jpg
 author: christopherr
 stars:
-excerpt: 'While the editorial staff of Dear Cast and Crew couldn&rsquo;t settle on any definitive best-of list to cap off the year, the concession prize is that Chridtopher Redmons offers his own personal short list for the year&rsquo;s best films.'
+excerpt: 'While the editorial staff of Dear Cast and Crew couldn&rsquo;t settle on any definitive best-of list to cap off the year, the concession prize is that Chridtopher Redmond offers his own personal short list for the year&rsquo;s best films.'
 position:
 addressee: Readers
 layout: feature